 - Designated family/support persons are not required to be present for indoor or outdoor visits from others.

 Any visitor with symptoms of COVID-19 or known recent exposure to COVID-19 will not be permitted entry.
-All visitors should understand their risk of unknown exposure to COVID-19 and take steps to protect residents and staff including consistent hand hygiene practices, physical distancing and wearing a mask indoors, and follow all related facility rules.
+All visitors should understand their risk of unknown exposure tvo COVID-19 and take steps to protect residents and staff including consistent hand hygiene practices, physical distancing and wearing a mask indoors, and follow all related facility rules.

 - Guidance on visiting policy (Order 16-2021) (April 26, 2021)

 Operational and outbreak standards

 Operational and outbreak standards help ensure seniors and other at-risk individuals living and working in these facilities are kept as physically safe as possible.
-These standards are updated as we learn more about COVID-19.
+These standards are updated as we learn more about COVID-19 and as vaccination uptake increases.

 The list of COVID-19 symptoms is expanded for residents of these facilities.
 Residents may experience milder initial symptoms or be unable to report certain symptoms.

-Any resident must be isolated and tested if they show any of the following symptoms:
+Any resident must be isolated and offered testing if they show any of the following symptoms:

 - Fever (37.8 °C or higher).
 Note: Thermometer confirmed temperature is not required.
 If a resident feels they have a fever, testing will be offered.